MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-import-transform.md

 ## Save as XDF

 Although we could work with the data frame for the duration of the session, it often helps to save the data as an .xdf file for reuse at a later date.
-To create an .xdf file, run **rxImport** with an *outFile* parameter specifying the name and and a folder for which you have write permissions:
+To create an .xdf file, run **rxImport** with an *outFile* parameter specifying the name and a folder for which you have write permissions:

 ~~~~
 	airXdfData <- rxImport(inData=mysource, outFile="c:/Users/Temp/airExample.xdf")
 ~~~~

-Common errors occuring on your first file save exercise might include:
+Common errors occurring on your first file save exercise might include:

 + "Error: '\u' used without hex digits in character string..." indicates an invalid path delimiter.
 R uses forward slash delimiters (/), even if the path is on the Windows file system.
 + "Error in file <<file-name>>; Permission denied" is obviously a permission error.
 Choosing a different folder or granting write-access to the current folder will resolve the error.